Increase 3 times your chances of landing an offer Register ×

 3.3.
 Why Consulting is a Good Fit

-Your job here is generally to provide a strong narrative demonstrating why consulting is a good fit for you and why it makes sense at this point in your career as a natural progression from what you have done before.
 This is much the same as what is required from your answers in any subsequent fit interviews you receive.
-As such, our article on the fit interview, as well as our more comprehensive fit interview course and/or lessons in the MCC Academy, are relevant here.
+As such, our article on the fit interview, as well as our more comprehensive fit interview course and/or lessons in the MCC Academy, are highly relevant here.

-Now, as we noted above, it is important to remember that there are some reasons to get into consulting which your target firm will be happy to hear about and others which they will very definitely not be impressed by.
 We're not here to judge your reasons, whatever they are, for wanting a consulting job.
-However, there are certain reasons which you should probably not highlight if you would like to actually get that job.
+However, there are certain reasons that you should probably not highlight if you would like to actually get that job.

 Some candidates are not sure what career they actually want yet and think consulting would make a good first step, exposing them to different industries and keeping their options open for the future.
-The worry would be that these individuals will not be sufficiently motivated to actually stick with consulting when they are met with the realities of the high-stress levels and workload that come with the job.
-Alternatively, some applicants are fully intent from the start of bailing out into another industry after two years - when a sufficiently long stint in consulting has given them transferable skills and increased their employment opportunities elsewhere.
+The worry, from a firm's point of view, is that these individuals will not be sufficiently motivated to actually stick with consulting when they come up against the stress and high workload that come with the job.

 Many candidates actually state these kinds of intentions - though they will certainly not be hired!
-As we noted above, firms want to retain staff and are looking for candidates that are committed to consulting for the long term.
+As we noted above, firms want to retain staff and are looking for candidates who are committed to consulting for the long term.

 3.3.1.
 Proving You Know What You are Getting Into